Guardian Angel

 A few years ago I was sorting through the box of old photos my sister had collected from aunts, uncles and second cousins, who had sent them to her so she could copy them to make a family album.
 I had enjoyed finding pictures of my father as a small, tow-headed boy with a mischievous smile on his face and my great-grandmother, lovely in her high-necked white blouse and Gibson-girl hair.
 These photographs offered a wonderful glimpse into people and a time that I had never experienced.

 Suddenly my casually sorting hands were stilled and I drew in a slow breath.
 Among the sepia-tinted photos of my parents’ youth was an old color snapshot that I hadn’t seen in years.
 The colors in the somewhat blurry photo had faded and yellowed with the passing of time, but I saw the image as clearly as if I were looking though an open window.
-Gently, in a daze of memory, I slowly put my hand out and touched its surface.
+Gently, in a daze of memory, I put my hand out and slowly touched its surface.
 I was surprised to feel only paper: I had half-expected my fingers to reach right into the image itself and touch trees and grass…and his face.

 The picture showed my grandfather standing in front of the cabin by the Big Darby where we spent so many glorious summers.
 He was wearing a white terry-cloth shirt with blue piping that I didn’t realize I remembered until the photo brought it back with such clarity that when I closed my eyes, I could smell his after shave on it.
 Grandpa’s hands were in his pockets and he was smiling unassumingly at the camera; a short man with grey-streaked hair who had lived a hard life but never seemed to worry too much about it.
 Behind him the sun dappled through the big walnut trees that stood guard over the cabin and the yard sloped away toward the river bank where he docked his canoe.